endymion1818/deliciousreverie-2023/src/content/posts/the-wordpress-implosion.md

 ---
-title: "The WordPress Implosion"
+title: "The WordPress 'Implosion'"
-description: "I've long moved away from building things with WordPress.
-My reason for doing so also has a bearing on what is happening now.
-It's time I tried to help people understand what I think that means for people still in the ecosystem."
+description: "Many years ago I moved away from building things with WordPress.
+But it's time I tried to help people understand what I think the current situation means for people still in the ecosystem."
 tags:
   - wordpress
 datePublished: 2024-10-17
 ---
-**I've long moved away from building things with WordPress.
-My reason for doing so also has a bearing on what is happening now.
-It's time I tried to help people understand what I think that means for people still in the ecosystem.**
+**Many years ago I moved away from building things with WordPress.
+But it's time I tried to help people understand what I think the current situation means for people still in the ecosystem.**

 If you haven't heard about it yet, try entering "WordPress" and "WPEngine" into a search engine.